Joška Broz: Political career

 On 23 November 2009, Broz was elected as the leader of Serbia's newly formed Communist Party, created via a merger of his own political organization with Novi Sad's Union of Social Democrats and Zrenjanin's New Communist Party.
 In an interview with Danas, Broz said that the new party would try to reconnect all of the former Yugoslav republics on social and economic issues; he added that he accepted the need for greater integration with the European Union but that only Russia could be a strategic partner for Serbia.
 The party was officially registered in December 2010.

 In 2011, the Jamahiriya News Agency reported that Broz sent a cable of condolence to Muammar Gaddafi, his family, and the Libyan people following the death of Saif al-Arab Gaddafi in a North Atlantic Treaty Organization (NATO) bomb strike in the 2011 military intervention in Libya.
 According to the report, Broz described the attack on Libya as a criminal act.

 Broz led the Communist Party's electoral list of sixty candidates in the 2012 Serbian parliamentary election.
 The party received 28,977 votes (0.74%), well below the five per cent threshold needed to enter the assembly.
 For the 2014 parliamentary election, he formed an alliance with the small Montenegrin Party and appeared in the second position on its electoral list.
 This list also failed to win any mandates.

 Parliamentarian

 Broz contested the 2016 parliamentary election on an electoral list led by the Socialist Party of Serbia, appearing in the twenty-eighth position.
 The list won twenty-nine mandates, and Broz was elected to the assembly.
-Although still the leader of the Communist Party, he serves as part of the Socialist Party's parliamentary group.
-The Socialist Party is a part of Serbia's coalition government, and Broz accordingly serves as part of the government's parliamentary majority.
+Although he was the leader of the Communist Party, he served as part of the Socialist Party's parliamentary group.
+The Socialist Party is a part of Serbia's coalition government, and Broz accordingly served as part of the government's parliamentary majority.
 During his first term, he was a member of the committee on labour, social issues, social inclusion, and poverty reduction; a deputy member of the environmental protection committee; and a member of the parliamentary friendship groups with Algeria, Belarus, China, Cuba, Greece, Iran, Palestine, Russia, Ukraine, Venezuela, Syria, and the countries of Sub-Saharan Africa.
+He was re-elected in the 2020 parliamentary election, again on the list of the Socialist Party.

+In 2022, he helped to established the Serbian Left (SL) as a successor to the Communist Party.
+The Serbian Left did not participate in the 2022 parliamentary election, and his term in office ended that year.

+Personal life and death

+Broz was an Eastern Orthodox Christian.
+Broz died in Belgrade on 3 June 2025, at the age of 77.